disobliged/team-7/agendas/feb3.md

 4. DEseq (differential abundance) - inform the relations to picrust (If one taxa is upregulated or not)
 - Comparison of singular groups between different water levels - subgroup data - trophic levels (predators vs prey fish), breakdown

+##  Comments from Meeting
+For (1) Alpha & beta diversity metrics
+Can break them down further into...
+- trophic levels
+- substrata collection (although this may become less relevant, since seafloor is a tangent to our research question) For (2) Compositional metrics on core microbiome
+- other students found different geographical locations had different specific core microbiomes For (3) Functional analysis
+- Consider whether fast fish have certain microbiota
+- which pathways are regulated
+- for literature search, check which pathways to look for (KEGG, etc.)
+- for KEGG, a good starting point would be to check pathways associated with higher energy outputs
+- e.g. for humans there's SCFA production, complex carb breakdown
+##### Subgrouping our data
+Imogen suggested another possible addition to our work once completing initial analyses If one group (e.g. fast high fish) stands out in terms of significantly higher diversity, we can run specific analyses on that group.
+Within this group... how does a certain variable (decide on any variable) affect them?

+# Action steps
+1/ check correlation between speed and depth (e.g. fast high fish, fast low fish, etc.)
+2/ complete module on functional analysis

+_note last edited Feb 5 by VX_

 ### Running Analyses
 - Which analyses would be the most appropriate to run on this dataset, given the read quality and sample size (from Group Assignment 1)